INTO THE BLUE

 Meeru Island Resort & Spa on Meerufenfushi is the perfect entrée to a Maldives vacay.
 Cleverly designed to conjure a sense of space and privacy, it’s a place where you never feel hemmed in, even when the resort is at capacity.
 This is partly due to areas created solely for the use of families or adults sans minors.
-A good option for those who are craving the tranquillity that goes hand in hand with the heavenly location.
+A good option for those who are craving the tranquillity that is synonymous with the location.
 Accommodation varies according to budget although everything on offer has a fabulous attribute, from the standard beachfront bungalow with a private jacuzzi, to the covetable over-water villas that flank the timber catwalks above the lucent sea.
 Every need is met while you’re there and it really does feel like you’re on a self- sustaining oceanic village in the middle of nowhere.

 As land-based fun goes, Meeru has you covered, from the mini museum for a history 101, to cycling, golf, tennis, football, badminton, Pétanque and poolside movies.
 There are choices aplenty but, in the Maldives, aquaculture is the lure.

 Aside from surface water sports like kayaking and windsurfing, the resort prides itself on an impressive directory of around fifty prime dive sites that showcase the biodiverse submarine universe and a dazzling pageant of species, some that are rarely seen anywhere else in the world.
 I’m a tad deep-sea phobic but fellow travel writer Justin Fox who was with me on this trip, said his snorkelling experience in the rich coral gardens was the best he’d experienced.

 While the Maldives is obviously a magnet for scuba and snorkelling safaris and the water sport set, it also racks up as a soulish stay for mindful travellers.